w3c/rdf-canon/spec/common/README.md

 # Common files for RDF Dataset Canonicalization

-This repository is meant to be used as a submodule in multiple repository holding WG specifications.
+This repository is meant to be used as a submodule in multiple repositories holding WG specifications.

 ## Retrieving group participants